 Proposals without such explanations will not be considered.

-Research teams must include at least one faculty member at a US college or university.
+Research teams must include at least one faculty member or research scientist who, under the rules of their institution, is able to serve as a principal investigator.
+The appointing institution, in turn, must be eligible to receive NIH grants, as are US institutions of higher education, hospitals, and other non-profit research organizations.
 Graduate students may not serve as PIs.
 Proposals are welcome from researchers in fields other than economics, from researchers who are members of under-represented groups, and from researchers both with and without NBER affiliations.
 Preference will be extended to projects that are expected to produce findings suitable for conference presentations and submission to an academic journal in health, medicine, or economics within one year, and that are not currently funded by the NIA or any other federal agencies.

 Proposals will be reviewed by a scientific committee chaired by the Center co-directors, Rhoda Au (Boston University), Julie Bynum (University of Michigan), and Kathleen McGarry (UCLA), with input from the Coordinating Center’s NIA project scientist.
 The NIA Program Officer will review all recommended proposals for funding to ensure they align with the scope of the AD/ADRD Coordinating Center.
 Successful applicants will be notified in March 2025.
 All investigators invited to receive research support will be required to attest to their compliance with the NBER Professional Code of Conduct.